deniseiras/BAM1D-Microphysics-Emulation/README.md

 TODO:
 - Upload paper schematic
 - Upload BAM1D Fortran emulation version
+- Change codes training and running to run easily in Github

 <!-- This notebook has been saved in gdrive and copied here  -->